aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdfviewer/printlargepdf/_index.md

 ---
-title: PrintLargePdf
+title: PdfViewer.PrintLargePdf
 second_title: Aspose.PDF for .NET API Reference
-description: Opens and prints a large Pdf file.
-If your Pdf file has hundreds of pages or more or its size is more than 3 MB this method is recommended to get better performance.
+description: PdfViewer method.
+Opens and prints a large Pdf file.
+If your Pdf file has hundreds of pages or more or its size is more than 3 MB this method is recommended to get better performance
 type: docs
-weight: 320
+weight: 330
 url: /net/aspose.pdf.facades/pdfviewer/printlargepdf/
 ---
 ## PrintLargePdf(string) {#printlargepdf_3}